richardtallent/vue-simple-calendar/README.md

 ```

 ### dayHeader
 This optional named slot **replaces** the default `div.day` elements that appear in the column headers for each day of the week.
 If all you need to do is change how the names are shown, it's probably better to override the `locale` and/or `weekdayNameFormat` property.
 This slot is intended for situations where you need to override the markup within each header cell.
 For example, if you want each day of the week to be clickable.

 This slot passes two scoped variables: `index`, 0-7, and `label`, the text it would have used in the header based on the current `locale` and `weekdayNameFormat`.

 ### dayContent
-This optional named slot **replaces** the *contents* of the `div.content` within each day's cell.
-By default, this just contains a `div.date` containing the day of the month, but you can use this to override the cell and show anything you like.
-Events are drawn *on top* of the cells, no within them, so this content appears underneath the events if there are any on that day.
+This optional named slot allows you to provide your own contents within the date cell.
+The day of the month is rendered in a separate (sibling) element with the class `cv-day-number`, so you should use CSS to hide this class if you want your slot to be the only content in the cell.
+Note that events are rendered *above* the individual date cells, so your slot content will appear below any events on that day.

 This slot passes one scoped variable: `day`, the date associated with the cell.